 Seven: No one can live our life for us.
 Each of us must take responsibility to act with the intention of love.

 No one can make the final decision for us about how we should act based on the information we receive.
 We are responsible for our own final decision, and we must embrace that responsibility, act with the intention of love, and learn from our mistakes.

-The more we embrace the responsibility of acting with the intention of love, the more we develop moral autonomy*, which is the ability to act with the intention of love wisely and well in a way that respects other people’s moral autonomy.
+As we embrace the responsibility of acting with the intention of love, the more we develop moral autonomy*.
+This is is the ability to act with the intention of love wisely and well in a way that respects other people’s moral autonomy.

-Nine: The more all act on moral autonomy, the more loving and powerful we make the world, which leads to moral community.
+Nine: The more all act on moral autonomy, the more loving and powerful we make the world.
+This leads to moral community.

 The more we act with moral autonomy, the more respect, kindness, and compassion we bring into our individual lives and our social institutions.
 This creates a loving and powerful moral community.

-Ten: Our goal in all our relationships should be to nurture the moral autonomy of ourselves and other people.
+Ten: Our goal in all our relationships should be to nurture the moral autonomy of our self and other people.

 While the specific articulation of each of these principles is original with me, I am indebted to the work of Rousseau, Kant, Paulo Freire, and bell hooks for informing the ideas behind these principles.

 If you enjoyed this post, please consider sharing it on social media.